Available Soon: Request your printed copies of the Idaho Freedom Index mailed to you!

 Rating: +1

-NOTE: House Bill 83 is related to House Bill 11, introduced earlier this session.
+NOTE: The original (pre-amended) House Bill 83 was related to House Bill 11, introduced earlier this session.

 Does it violate the spirit or the letter of either the U.S. Constitution or the Idaho Constitution?
 Examples include restrictions on speech, public assembly, the press, privacy, private property, or firearms.
 Conversely, does it restore or uphold the protections guaranteed in the U.S. Constitution or the Idaho Constitution?